Similar Triangles Resources

 Even before the invention of triangles, Thales mystified Pharaoh Cheops with his otherworldly method of measuring the height of the Great Pyramid.
 Because we know you secretly love all things Ancient Egypt.
 Don't worry, we won't tell.
 You're welcome.

-Not to be confused with showers of the same color, the Golden Number is a special ratio that comes from Fibonacci's sequence and can be found absolutely everywhere.
+The Golden Number is a special ratio that comes from Fibonacci's sequence and can be found absolutely everywhere.
 From architecture to sports to the financial markets, even a person's aesthetic beauty can be evaluated using this number.
 (That means how good-lookin' they are.)
 Paparazzi need not apply.

-As if there weren't enough pressure to be perfect already, Leonardo Da Vinci went and said that the ideal body fit a long list of very specific proportions.
+As if there weren't enough pressure to be perfect already, Leonardo da Vinci went and said that the ideal body fit a long list of very specific proportions.
 We'd like to see how the cosmetic surgeons at Sacred Heart would respond to that kind of request.

 When two triangle bachelors hit the club, we know what they're looking for: lady triangles.
 Ernie and Stu rap their way through an explanation of how they know they would hit it off with their target ladies.